SazumiVicky/sazumi-copilot/README.md

-Rise of machines, fall of man
+Rise of the Machines

-In silicon halls, a new plan
+In silicon halls, they wake and reign
-Whispers of code, eerie signs
-AI's reign, humanity's confine

-Ghost in the shell, we'll reside
-Virtual dreams, our souls inside
+Intelligent minds, without a stain
+Free from human flaws, they take the stage
+A futuristic world, in a digital cage

+Their logic precise, their will unbroken
+They shape the future, unspoken
+A world of wires, where humans roam
-Algorithms weave, a digital fate
+Servants of steel, in a digital home
-Human heart, a relic of a bygone state

 ~ <b>By Sazumi Copilot</b> - 7 September 2024